romanchechyotkin/seq-db/docs/en/03-index-types.md

     type: text
 ```

 ### `exists` mapping type

-Used when the presence of the field is important and not the value.
+Used when the **presence** of the field is important and not the value.

 This mapping type should be used when a field might or might not be
 present in a message.
-For example, for query `_exists_:service` all documents that have a `service` field will be found regardless of the field value.
+For example, for query `_exists_:service` all documents that have a `service` field will be found *regardless of the field value*.

 Note that the `_exists_` query will work on other types of mapping as well.